Hansoft/Hansoft-Jean-Jean/README.md

 ### Installing the prebuilt version
 There is a [prebuilt version] (Jean-Executable.zip) (Click "View Raw" to download) of Jean also that you can use and which will include all the files mentioned above.
-If you use the prebuilt version, make sure that you have the [.NET Framework 4.5] (http://www.microsoft.com/en-us/download/details.aspx?id=30653) installed on your intended server.
+If you use the prebuilt version, make sure that you have the [.NET Framework 4.5] (http://www.microsoft.com/en-us/download/details.aspx?id=30653)  and the [Visual Studio 2012 VC Redist] (http://www.microsoft.com/en-us/download/details.aspx?id=30679)installed on your intended server.

 ### Starting Jean for Hansoft
 You can then install/uninstall the Windows Service from the command line like this: